Lustre (file system)

-Lustre file systems are scalable and can be part of multiple computer clusters with tens of thousands of client nodes, tens of petabytes (PB) of storage on hundreds of servers, and more than a terabyte per second (TB/s) of aggregate I/O throughput.
-This makes Lustre file systems a popular choice for businesses with large data centers, including those in industries such as meteorology, simulation, oil and gas, life science, rich media, and finance.
+Lustre file systems are scalable and can be part of multiple computer clusters with tens of thousands of client nodes, hundreds of petabytes (PB) of storage on hundreds of servers, and tens of terabytes per second (TB/s) of aggregate I/O throughput.
+This makes Lustre file systems a popular choice for businesses with large data centers, including those in industries such as meteorology, simulation, artificial intelligence and machine learning, oil and gas, life science, rich media, and finance.
 The I/O performance of Lustre has widespread impact on these applications and has attracted broad attention.

 History

-The Lustre file system architecture was started as a research project in 1999 by Peter J. Braam, who was a staff of Carnegie Mellon University (CMU) at the time.
+The Lustre file system architecture was started as a research project in 1999 by Peter J. Braam, who was a staff member of Carnegie Mellon University (CMU) at the time.
 Braam went on to found his own company Cluster File Systems in 2001, starting from work on the InterMezzo file system in the Coda project at CMU.

 Lustre was developed under the Accelerated Strategic Computing Initiative Path Forward project funded by the United States Department of Energy, which included Hewlett-Packard and Intel.

-In September 2007, Sun Microsystems acquired the assets of Cluster File Systems Inc. including its ”intellectual property“.
+In September 2007, Sun Microsystems acquired the assets of Cluster File Systems Inc. including its "intellectual property".

 Sun included Lustre with its high-performance computing hardware offerings, with the intent to bring Lustre technologies to Sun's ZFS file system and the Solaris operating system.
 In November 2008, Braam left Sun Microsystems, and Eric Barton and Andreas Dilger took control of the project.

 In 2010 Oracle Corporation, by way of its acquisition of Sun, began to manage and release Lustre.

 In December 2010, Oracle announced that they would cease Lustre 2.x development and place Lustre 1.8 into maintenance-only support, creating uncertainty around the future development of the file system.